Nadia’s long- awaited poetry book, The High Shelf, is now ready to order!

 I’m delighted to share this book with you!
+It’s been a bestseller and recommended book on small press distribution.

 (The book is available for order now on Small Press Distribution, which supports small presses.
 To order online, you need to quickly register and log in.
 I apologize for this extra step, but it supports a good cause and the future of independent publishing!
 You can also order the book through your local bookstore.
 The book will be available to order on Amazon in early January, but I hope you’ll order it now. )